 10:30-11:00 Coffee Break

-Organizers: John McMurdy, CropLife International, Belgium and Alessandra Salamini, Bayer CropScience, USA
+Organizers: John McMurdy, CropLife International, USA and Alessandra Salamini, Bayer CropScience, USA

 All plant breeding programs start by introducing genetic variation into the gene pool and following lengthy selection and screening may culminate with introduction of improved varieties.
 Genetic variation can be introduced by a variety of methods and sources, such as mutagenesis or wide species crosses, for example.
 As part of this continuum of breeding tools, genome editing allows plant breeders to make changes to endogenous sequences in the plant’s DNA in a targeted manner.
 This can significantly increase the precision of the breeding process and lead to more rapid advancement of cultivars with increased disease resistance, stress tolerance or enhanced nutrition.
 Innovations in plant breeding like genome editing are an important tool to advance global agriculture sustainability goals.
 Both policymakers and the publics’ response to products developed using genome editing tools will ultimately determine their utility to breeders.
 This session will explore the role of genome editing in the context of plant breeding and will include technical, policy and governance topics related to application of these tools for crop improvement.